ParkinsonLab/Architect/README.md

 2. Once you have logged in, go to https://www.ibm.com/academic/topic/data-science
 3. Scroll down and choose “Software” from the menu on the left.
 4. Choose “ILOG CPLEX Optimization Studio”.
 Choose “Download” in the window that appears.
-5. Select IBM ILOG CPLEX Optimization Studio 20.10 for Linux x86-64 (CC8ATML), scroll down and agree to the terms and conditions.
+5. If using Docker to run Architect, select IBM ILOG CPLEX Optimization Studio 20.10 for Linux x86-64 (CC8ATML), scroll down and agree to the terms and conditions.
 You will need the Download Director for installing the bin file.
 Note that instructions will appear for installing the Download Director if you do not already have it installed.
+* If not using Docker, run the version of CPLEX appropriate for your system and run the installer.
-6. Rename the bin file as cplex_installer.bin.
+6. If you intend to use Docker to run Architect, rename the bin file as cplex_installer.bin.

 ### Architect prerequisites